yyolk/actionsflow-trigger-pocket/README.md

 ## Options

 - `accessToken`, required, an authentication token to the desired Pocket account.
-You'll need to provision one, [follow the (TODO) instructions](#todo).
+You'll need to provision one, [follow the instructions below](#retrieving-your-pocket-access-token).
 - `consumerKey`, required, the associated consumer key that the authentication was issued against.
 - `contentType`, optional, one of three values are allowed:
   - `article` - only return articles